Traces, extensions, co-normal derivatives and solution regularity of elliptic systems with smooth and non-smooth coefficients: Introduction

-In this paper, we extend the previous results on the co-normal derivatives to strongly elliptic second order PDE systems on bounded or unbounded Lipschitz domains with infinitely smooth or H\"older-Lipschitz coefficients, with complete proofs.
-To obtain these results, some new facts about trace operator estimates, Sobolev spaces characterisations, and solution regularity of PDEs with non-smooth coefficients are also proved in the paper.
+In this paper updating \cite{MikhailovArXiv2009}, we extend the previous results on the co-normal derivatives to strongly elliptic second order PDE systems on bounded or unbounded Lipschitz domains with infinitely smooth coefficients, with complete proofs.
+We also give the week BVP settings invariant to the generalized co-normal derivatives non-uniqueness.
+To obtain these results, some new facts about trace operator estimates and Sobolev spaces characterizations are also proved in the paper.

 The paper is arranged as follows.
 Section~\ref{S2} provides a number of auxiliary facts on Sobolev spaces, traces and extensions, some of which might be new for Lipschitz domains.
-Particularly, we proved Lemma \ref{tauunb} on two-side estimates and unboundedness of the trace operator, Lemma \ref{LipExt} on boundedness of extension operators from boundary to the domain for a wider range of spaces, Theorem \ref{McL3.40m} on characterisation of the Sobolev space $H_0^s(\Omega)=\s{H}^s(\Omega)$ on the (larger than usual) interval $\ha<s<\tha$, Theorem \ref{H_F=0} on characterisation of the space $H^t_{\pO}$, $t>-\tha$, Theorem~\ref{H0=H} on equivalence of $H_0^s(\Omega)$ and ${H}^s(\Omega)$ for $s\le\ha$, Lemma~\ref{ExtH} and Theorem~\ref{ExtOper} on extension of $H^s(\Omega)$ to $\s{H}^s(\Omega)$ for $ s<\ha$, $s\not=\ha-k$.
+Particularly, we proved Lemma \ref{tauunb} on two-side estimates of the trace operator, Lemma \ref{LipExt} on boundedness of extension operators from boundary to the domain for a wider range of spaces, Theorem \ref{McL3.40m-2} on characterization of the Sobolev space $H_0^s(\Omega)=\s{H}^s(\Omega)$ on the (larger than usual) interval $\ha<s<\tha$, Theorem \ref{H_F=0} on characterization of the space $H^t_{\pO}$, $t>-\tha$, Theorem~\ref{H0=H} on equivalence of $H_0^s(\Omega)$ and ${H}^s(\Omega)$ for $s\le\ha$, Theorem~\ref{Trasenonex} on non-existence of the trace operator, Lemma~\ref{ExtH} and Theorem~\ref{ExtOper} on extension of $H^s(\Omega)$ to $\s{H}^s(\Omega)$ for all $s<\ha$, $s\not=\ha-k$.

-The results of Section~\ref{S2} are applied in Section \ref{S3sm} to introduce and analyse the generalised and canonical co-normal derivative operators on bounded and unbounded Lipschitz domains, associated with strongly elliptic systems of second order PDEs with infinitely smooth coefficients and right hand side from ${H}^{s-2}(\Omega)$, $\ha<s<\tha$.
-The weak settings of Dirichlet, Neumann and mixed problems (revised versions for the latter two) are considered and it is shown that they are well posed in spite of the inherent non-uniqueness of the generalised co-normal derivatives.
+The results of Section~\ref{S2} are applied in Section \ref{S3sm} to introduce and analyze the generalized and canonical co-normal derivative operators on bounded and unbounded Lipschitz domains, associated with strongly elliptic systems of second order PDEs with infinitely smooth coefficients and right hand side from ${H}^{s-2}(\Omega)$, $\ha<s<\tha$.
+The weak settings of Dirichlet, Neumann and mixed problems (revised versions for the latter two) are considered and it is shown that they are well posed in spite of the inherent non-uniqueness of the generalized co-normal derivatives.
 It is proved that the canonical co-normal derivative coincides with the classical (strong) one for the cases when they both do exist.

-In Section~\ref{SolReg} we extend the well know result about the local regularity of elliptic PDE solution to the case of relaxed smoothness of the PDE coefficients.
-This is used then in Section~\ref{S3}, where all results of Section~\ref{S3sm} are generalised to non-smooth coefficients.